 The Table of Drops: The Science of the Noose

 The Table of Drops was first published by the British Home Office in 1888.
 The United Kingdom (and indeed other nations) had witnessed a number of botched hangings, unfortunate not only for the condemned but also for the public who attended these spectacles with astonishing regularity.
 The key to successfully and quickly hanging a prisoner lay in the length of rope.
-Too short and the doomed criminal would struggle for minutes on end until the slow process of strangulation concluded.
-Too long and the human neck simply could not recoil from the jolt.
+If too short, the doomed criminal would struggle for minutes on end until the slow process of strangulation concluded.
+If too long, the human neck simply could not recoil from the jolt.
 Decapitation was not an unusual result of a bad hanging.

 Hangman James Berry, a merry, outgoing man, was something of a celebrity in his day.
 Often, upon arrival at the place of execution, he was feted by locals as if royalty himself.
 In one instance, the night before he was to hang two men in Hereford, he even took the stage to perform for the party.
 A complaint regarding the inappropriateness of this behavior merited only a tepid response from the Home Office.
 It seems no one, including the Prison Commissioners, had authority over Berry or any other executioner.
-In 1885 sheriffs were informed that the preferable requirement would be to force executioners to reside within the prison prior to the hanging, but that mandate was never enforced.
+In 1885 sheriffs were told to house executioners within the prison prior to the hanging, but that mandate was never enforced.

-In 1892 Berry published an autobiographical work entitled My Experiences As An Executioner.
+Berry published, in 1892, an autobiographical work entitled My Experiences As An Executioner.
 In it he discusses The Table of Drops, or, as he described it, "a scale showing the striking force of falling bodies at different distances."
-The book's release came only weeks after Berry tendered his resignation.
-It was precipitated by interference in one of his hangings by the medical attendant at Kirkdale Jail in Liverpool.
+The book's release came only weeks after Berry tendered his resignation - an act precipitated by interference in one of his hangings by the medical attendant at Kirkdale Jail in Liverpool.
 Berry had arranged for a drop of three feet six inches.
 On arriving at the prison, however, he found that the rope had been lengthened to six feet eight inches.
 Berry warned the doctor that if the prisoner was decapitated he would never be party to an execution again.
 Despite Berry's insistence, the medical officer demanded his own measurement be used.
 As Berry predicted, the prisoner's head was heaved from its body.

 Born in 1820, Marwood - like Calcraft before him - was a cobbler by trade.
 Unlike Calcraft, however, Marwood's business card left no doubt as to which profession took precedence: